Landscape-induced spatial oscillations in population dynamics: Heterogeneous landscapes

 where the inverse Fourier transform ${\cal F}^{-1}$ must be numerically computed in general.
 For small heterogeneity, Eq.~(\ref{eq:rhoS}) is in very good agreement with the exact numerical solution obtained by integration of the dynamics Eq.~(\ref{eq:model}), as can be seen in Fig.~\ref{fig:revealed}.
 Notice the two different profiles, depending on the diffusion coefficient $D$: one gently following the landscape heterogeneity and the other strongly oscillatory.

-For small $D$, the induced oscillations display two evident characteristics, which depend on $\tilde{\gamma}_q$: well-defined wavenumber and decaying amplitude for increasing distances from the interfaces at $x=\pm L/2$ (highlighted by dashed vertical lines in Fig.~\ref{fig:revealed}).
-We will see that the details of the kernel $\gamma_q$ can be seen in through the characteristics of the oscillations.
+For small $D$, the induced oscillations display two evident characteristics, which depend on $\tilde{\gamma}_q$: a well-defined wavenumber and an amplitude that decays with the distance from the interface at $x=\pm L/2$ (highlighted by dashed vertical lines in Fig.~\ref{fig:revealed}).
+We will see in the next section how the characteristics of the oscillations reflect the details of the kernel $\gamma_q$.